bling/dotvim/README.md

 ## customization

-*  there are two ways to customize the distribution to your needs.  if you just need some basic changes, you can create your own file at `~/.vimrc.local` and it will be sourced at the very end, ensuring that your settings will overwrite whatever is set by the distribution.
+*  there are two ways to customize the distribution to your needs.  if you just need some basic changes, you can create your own file at `~/.vimrc.local` and it will be sourced at the very end, ensuring that your settings will overwrite whatever is set by the distribution.  if there is a certain plugin that you do not want to load, you can use `NeoBundleDisable plugin_name`.
 *  if you need finer grained control, then it is recommended that you create a simple vimrc shim, like so:

 ```